georga-app/georga-docker/README.md

 ## Update

-Pull all changes in the repo and submodules
+Pull all changes in this repo

-    git pull --recurse-submodules
+    git pull

 Pull all changes in the submodules

-    git submodule update --remote
+    git submodule update --remote --merge